TheStig294/100-more-randomats-pack-1/README.md

 \
 _ttt_randomat_elevator_ - Default: 1 - Whether this randomat is enabled

-## It's high noon...
+## Western

-Forces everyone to fight through duelling with one-shot revolver!\
+Makes the game look like a western film and plays western music! (if enabled)\
-Makes the game look like a western film and plays western music (if enabled).\
+Replaces normal guns with "duel revolvers", everyone gets one\
 When a revolver is used on a player, both players turn around, freeze in place, and duel it out after 5 seconds.\
 When someone is shot with the revolver, a western-sounding gunshot ricochet sound plays for everyone!\
 If a player dies, or neither die after 10 seconds, the duel is over.\
 Removes all regular guns from the ground, but bought weapons can still be used.\
 All jesters/independents are set to innocents, if anyone is one.\
 \
-_ttt_randomat_highnoon_ - Default: 1 - Whether this randomat is enabled\
+_ttt_randomat_western_ - Default: 1 - Whether this randomat is enabled\
-_randomat_highnoon_music_ - Default: 1 - Whether the western music plays\
+_randomat_western_music_ - Default: 1 - Whether the western music plays\
 \
 Credit for the copyright-free music used:\
 "Rattlesnake Railroad" by Brett Van Donsel <https://incompetech.com/> \